Slicer/Slicer/Docs/user_guide/getting_started.md

 ![SlicerInstallers-2020-03-25](https://github.com/Slicer/Slicer/releases/download/docs-resources/getting_started_download.png)

-The Nightly version of 3D Slicer is updated nightly as groups of developers make changes.
-The Stable version of 3D Slicer is not updated nightly and is more rigorously tested.
+The "Preview Release" of 3D Slicer is updated every night and contains latest developments: new features and fixes.
+The "Stable Release" is updated about once a year nightly and is more rigorously tested.

+Slicer is generally simple to install on all platforms.
+It is possible to install multiple versions of the application on the same user account and they will not interfere with each other.
+If you run into mysterious problems with your installation you can try deleting the [Settings Files](settings.html#settings-file-location).

-Once downloaded, follow the instructions below to complete installation.
+Once downloaded, follow the instructions below to complete installation:

+### Windows

+- Run the installer
+- Run Slicer from the Windows start menu
+- Use "Apps & features" in Windows settings to remove the application

+### Mac

+- Drag the Slicer application to your Applications folder or other location of your choice.
+- You cannot install extensions into the read-only volume so you must copy before installing extensions.
+- Delete the Slicer.app folder to uninstall

+### Linux

+- Open the tar.gz archive and copy directory to the location of your choice.
+Run the Slicer executable.
+- Remove the directory to uninstall

+The following may be needed on fresh debian or ubuntu:

+    sudo apt-get install libpulse-dev libnss3 libglu1-mesa

 ## Using Slicer